mcp-rune 0.107.0

 Generic CRUD Tools

-The following CRUD tools are provided in lib/mcp/tools/crud/ and shared across all servers:
+The following CRUD tools are provided in src/mcp/tools/data/ (exported together as DATA_TOOL_CLASSES) and shared across all servers:

 ToolDescription